terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_alb_controller.html.markdown

 ~> Only `System Administrator` can use this data source.

-~> VCD 10.3.0 has a caching bug which prevents listing importable clouds immediately (retrieved using [`vcloud_nsxt_alb_importable_cloud`](/providers/terraform-viettelidc/vcloud/latest/docs/data-sources/nsxt_alb_importable_cloud)) after ALB
+~> VCLOUD 10.3.0 has a caching bug which prevents listing importable clouds immediately (retrieved using [`vcloud_nsxt_alb_importable_cloud`](/providers/terraform-viettelidc/vcloud/latest/docs/data-sources/nsxt_alb_importable_cloud)) after ALB
 Controller is created.
 This data should be available 15 minutes after the Controller is created.